giantswarm/handbook/content/docs/support-and-ops/ops-recipes/cilium-troubleshooting.md

 confidentiality: public
 ---

-If we suspect the CNI is missbehaving
+If we suspect the CNI is misbehaving

 # Table of Contents
 1. [Check Component Status](#Check-Component-Status)